11 May

 11th May is a poignant date for Somerset as it marks the day Alfred the Great called together all the people of Somerset to raise arms against the Viking invasion.
-Now it's used as an opportunity for local people, businesses and communities to come together again to celebrate and share everything that the great Somerset has to offer from cheese, cider and Glastonbury Festival.
+It's now a day when local people, businesses and communities come together to celebrate and share everything that the great Somerset has to offer, from cheese, cider and the Glastonbury Festival.

 Although May 11th is the official day, the celebrations take place on the second Saturday in May.